Trust or trustees as shareholders

 No. In fact you are not allowed to do this, unless the company is registered in Scotland.

-For companies registered in England, Wales or Northern Ireland if the shares are held by a trust, you should record the trustee(s) in the registers as the shareholder(s).
-You cannot make any mention of the trust in the main register entry, or that the shareholders are holding the shares as trustees.
-If there are multiple trustees as shareholders, you can add them as joint shareholders (with the shareholder who is named first usually being the ‘senior member‘ for voting and shareholder communications).
+For companies registered in England, Wales or Northern Ireland – if the shares are held by a trust, you should record the trustee(s) in the registers as the shareholder(s) as explained above.
+You must not make any mention of the trust in the main register entry, or that the shareholders are holding the shares as trustees.
+If there are multiple trustees, you can add them as joint shareholders (with the shareholder who is named first usually being the ‘senior member‘ for voting and shareholder communications).

 How do I record the details of shares being held on behalf of someone else (e.g. in a trust) in Kudocs?